Beate-IBM/digital-tech-tutorial-visual-recogniton/README.md

     ![](/screenshots/intro-0.png)

-* Inspect the Confidence scores returned by the Watson Visual Recognition Custom Classifier
+* Inspect the confidence scores returned by the Watson Visual Recognition Custom Classifier

 ## Implement the Watson Visual Recognition custom model in your applications